LangProc/langproc-lab/1-regexes/readme.md

 This lab is about lexers and regular expressions.
 It is intended to give you enough working knowledge and experience to be able to design and implement the C lexer for your compiler.

+Please refer to [this helpful site](https://www.cs.virginia.edu/~cr4bd/flex-manual/index.html) from the University of Virginia, for information on flex as a tool.\
+The [Rules page](https://www.cs.virginia.edu/~cr4bd/flex-manual/Patterns.html) is particular helpful regarding flex syntax.

 Specification
 -------------